 - To apply for an extension: Apply at least 4 weeks before your current end date.
 Contact your Dean of Student's office to request the extension.
 If your request is approved, your department will send a request for extension to OIA.

-- Your Form I-20 or DS-2019 cannot be extended after the expiration date has been reached!
-Once the end date on your Form I-20 or DS-2019 is reached, you must discontinue your program activities here.
+- Your Form DS-2019 cannot be extended after the expiration date has been reached!
+Once the end date on your Form DS-2019 is reached, you must discontinue your program activities here.

 - Leave the U.S. by the end of your Grace Period.
-You have a short Grace period after your I-20/DS-2019 ends.
-The length of the Grace Period varies based on your status.
-Review the link to learn more.
+You have a 30-day grace-period after your program ends (reflected on your DS-2019).

 NDVS must meet the health insurance requirements of the University and can either purchase the University Student Health Insurance Plan (USHIP) or another plan that meets the same requirements.
 For information on those requirements, see the Comparable Coverage Checklist.